alex-ong/NESTrisOCR/README.md

 When installing, make sure you `add to path` - this lets you run python from command prompt from any folder.

-Open a command prompt in the projects base folder and run `install-requirements.bat`.
+Open a command prompt in the projects base folder and run `requirements/install-requirements-win`.
 This will install all the other libraries required.

 Carefully read the output from `install-requirements.bat` to see if everything installed correctly.